Pricing and Hedging Derivative Securities

 • Used for tail risk hedging (portfolio insurance)

-The Life Cycle of Open Interest
+Life Cycle of Open Interest

 Open interest evolves over an option’s life: